manikanta-72/Ticket-Viewer/README.md

 6. You can list of tickets in the web application
 7. You can futher view a particular ticket details by clicking on the id

+TESTING:
+You can Test the application using test cases in viewerapp/tests/ folder To run these test cases enter "python manage.py test viewerapp" in your terminal

 The following are the screenshots of the application views
 1. First Page
    ![alt text](https://github.com/manikanta-72/Ticket-Viewer/blob/master/app_firstpage_view.png?raw=true)